microsoft/vcpkg/docs/EXAMPLES.md

 PS D:\src\vcpkg> .\vcpkg install cpprestsdk:x86-uwp zlib:x64-windows
 ```

-See `vcpkg help triplet` for all supported targets.
+See `.\vcpkg help triplet` for all supported targets.

 <a name="example-1-2"></a>
 ### Step 2: Use